Skip to main content

 How Web Vital Instrumentation Works

-The SDK leverages the web-vitals package to record specific Web Vital scores as SpanEvents on the current session Span.
-By default, this includes just the Core Web Vitals which are defined as Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP).
+The SDK leverages the web-vitals package to record Web Vital scores.
+This includes all metrics from the package, such as the Core Web Vitals: Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP).

 The SDK also uses the @opentelemetry/instrumentation-document-load package to record Spans related to the page's initial load.
 When possible this information is combined in User Timelines with LCP reports to provide more context in the Embrace Dashboard.